Finding the Right Health Coverage For You

 Public coverage for low-income children.

-Your income is abovebelow the limit: x for a household of y.
+Your income is below the limit: $45,180 for a household of 1.

 Two public coverage options for people with disabilities: